VSee Plays Key Role For Disaster Recovery Expert

-“I feel like Thomas Edison, we don’t know how something works, but we know 200 ways not to do something, and so far, VSee has proven to be the best tool on the field.” – Randy Roberson, Disaster Relief Specialist, CEO of R2 Communication Technologies, CSO of AllHumanity Group
+“I feel like Thomas Edison…we don’t know how something works, but we know 200 ways not to do something, and so far, VSee has proven to be the best tool on the field.” – Randy Roberson, Disaster Relief Specialist

 (Video link: Randy Roberson Interview – VSee In Telemedicine)

-After the 2004 Indian Ocean tsunami, Roberson became increasingly frustrated by his inability to provide more effective medical help because of his lack of expertise.
-He began to investigate ways to incorporate telemedicine in his disaster relief efforts and discovered VSee.
-For someone like Roberson with no medical background, VSee allowed him to virtually have at his side a highly trained doctor who could see what he saw and hear what he heard no matter where he was or what the situation.
-The doctor could then direct him in immediately providing the appropriate medical care.
-Since having this capability, Roberson has seen dramatic improvement in his ability to help disaster victims.
+After the 2004 Indian Ocean tsunami, Roberson became increasingly frustrated by his inability to provide more effective medical help while on the field.
+He began to investigate ways to incorporate telemedicine into his disaster relief efforts and discovered VSee.
+For someone like Roberson with no medical background, VSee allowed him to virtually have at his side a highly trained doctor who could see exactly what was going on and to advise him on the best course of action to take in providing medical care.
+Since he started using VSee, Roberson has seen dramatic improvement in his ability to help disaster victims.

-The problem with using traditional video communication systems such as Cisco is that they not only require specialized hardware that eat into shoestring budgets, but they usually need a dedicated IP address and more bandwidth than satellite broadband (BGAN) can provide, making them cumbersome for chaotic disaster environments.
-VSee, however, was (and still is) a free software service that is optimized for low-bandwidth usage.
-It is not only easy to use, but can operate on a simple laptop even in the most unpromising conditions.
+The problem Roberson had before with traditional video conferencing systems such as Cisco was that they not only required specialized hardware that eat into shoestring budgets, but they usually need a dedicated IP address and much more bandwidth than satellite broadband (BGAN) could provide, making them too cumbersome for chaotic disaster environments.
+VSee, however, was a free software service that (unlike Skype) is optimized for low-bandwidth usage.
+It’s not only easy to use, but can operate on a simple laptop even in the most unpromising conditions.
 “I have tried numerous other services and solutions, but VSee is the only one that meets all our needs,” Roberson said.

-VSee has completely changed Roberson and other disaster relief workers’ effectiveness on the field.
+For Roberson and his coworkers VSee has completely changed disaster relief workers’ effectiveness on the field.

 In one case, Roberson was in a rural clinic in India, and through VSee, he was able to have a doctor from 8,000 miles away diagnose multiple cases of tuberculosis by listening to the man’s breathing through a digital stethoscope.

 Roberson also emphasizes VSee’s usefulness in ground control management.
-VSee keeps command centers up-to-date on disaster conditions by streaming data in real time thus allowing them to respond based on actual conditions instead of conjectures.
+VSee can keep command centers up-to-date on disaster conditions by streaming data in real time thus allowing them to respond based on actual conditions instead of working off of conjectures.
 In both these ways, VSee has proven to be a significant solution in many desperate situations.

 [Video link: Randy Roberson discusses VSee in Disaster Management 1:18]